alflennik/use-flow/documentation/tutorial.md

   });
 ```

-The first part is typical React, but what is `watched`? `watched` allows you to bring external data into your actions - data that you are not actually updating or synchronizing and therefore is not state, but just want to have available.
+Adding the `paid` prop is typical React, but what is `watched`? `watched` allows you to bring external data into your actions - data that you are not actually updating or synchronizing and therefore is not state, but just want to have available.

 This will allow us to disable the free doggy counting, using the final helper, `getWatched`.